bfreuden/ansible-cheat-sheet/README.md

 That setup thing is very similar to Salt grains (see https://github.com/bfreuden/salt-cheat-sheet#grains).

 ## Registering variable, debug and conditions

-But we don't get GPU information like with Salt :-( But we can use the shell:
+Setup does not contain GPU information like Salt grains.

+But we can use the shell:

 ```bash